-- 104. The Municipal Defendants have repeatedly contracted with ShotSpotter, knowing full well it is untested and unreliable. - 105.
-There are no studies testing whether ShotSpotter can reliably distinguish between the sound of gunshots and similar noises like firecrackers, backfiring cars, construction noises, helicopters, or other loud bangs. - 106.
+- 100. The Municipal Defendants have repeatedly contracted with ShotSpotter, knowing full well it is untested and unreliable. - 101.
+There are no studies testing whether ShotSpotter can reliably distinguish between the sound of gunshots and similar noises like firecrackers, backfiring cars, construction noises, helicopters, or other loud bangs. - 102.
 Neither ShotSpotter nor any other entity has ever published results from a controlled test of the ShotSpotter system against actual fireworks, engine backfires, blown tires, or other confounding noises to determine how often the system is likely to generate a false positive alert-i.e., an alert that is triggered by a noise other than gunfire.
 ShotSpotter has recently declined an offer by an independent industry research publication to test its technology.

-- 107. The Municipal Defendants know about the lack of studies and testing because they have been confronted about it directly in City Council, the Public Safety Committee, and other forums; because it has been widely publicized in national news reports; and because they have themselves declined to permit or conduct deployment qualification testing-or any other testing-of the system in Chicago. - 108.
-The Municipal Defendants, Chicago Mayor Lori Lightfoot, other senior officials in the City of Chicago and CPD brass have all defended ShotSpotter technology in response to questions from the City's own OIG and others, despite being presented with significant information about ShotSpotter's poor performance as a law enforcement tool, its misleading marketing claims, and the absence of any proper testing of the system's reliability. - 109.
+- 103. The Municipal Defendants know about the lack of studies and testing because they have been confronted about it directly in City Council, the Public Safety Committee, and other forums, because it has been widely publicized in national news reports, and because they have themselves declined to permit or conduct deployment qualification testing-or any other testing-of the system in Chicago. - 104.
+The Municipal Defendants, Chicago Mayor Lori Lightfoot, other senior officials in the City of Chicago and CPD brass have all defended ShotSpotter technology in response to questions from the City's own OIG and others, despite being presented with significant information about ShotSpotter's poor performance as a law enforcement tool, its misleading marketing claims, and the absence of any proper testing of the system's reliability. - 105.
 The City of Chicago first used ShotSpotter more than a decade ago and most recently extended its contract in December 2020.
-Its current contract does not require any controlled testing of the system or its human operators to determine the rate of false positive alerts, nor does it require ShotSpotter to provide results of such testing. - 110.
+Its current contract does not require any controlled testing of the system or its human operators to determine the rate of false positive alerts, nor does it require ShotSpotter to provide results of such testing. - 106.
 The Municipal Defendants did not ask or permit ShotSpotter to test the system for false negatives after the system was installed, for example by using test-fired gunshots.
-On information and belief, neither ShotSpotter nor the City of Chicago has ever tested the system in any covered neighborhood to determine how frequently it fails to detect gunfire. - 111.
-On information and belief, the City has not reviewed any of the training materials ShotSpotter provides its human operators nor imposed any training, qualification, or testing requirements with respect to the ShotSpotter employees who trigger alerts and cause police to be dispatched.
+On information and belief, neither ShotSpotter nor the City of Chicago has ever tested the system in any covered neighborhood to determine how frequently it fails to detect gunfire. - 107.
+On information and belief, the City has not reviewed any ShotSpotter training materials for its human operators or imposed any training, qualification, or testing requirements with respect to the ShotSpotter employees who trigger alerts.